plusserver/docs/content/en/security/Keycloak/introduction/quickstart.md

 ### Encryption

-We require secure, encrypted communication from the client/application to our IAM - Keycloak instance.
+We require secure, encrypted communication from the client/application to our Keycloak-as-a-Service instance.
 This way, even if someone intercepts the network traffic, they can't see the data.

 If your are getting certification eror make sure the required Let's Encrypt (intermediate) certificates are available on the accessing system.
 [Let's Encrypt certificates](https://letsencrypt.org/certificates/)